AT&T, DELPHI, AND FORD DEBUT V2X ADVANCED VEHICLE COMMUNICATIONS

 LTE Network Helps Cars "Talk" to Each Other and the World Around Them

-LAS VEGAS, Jan.
-4, 2017 - AT&T1, Delphi and Ford are developing a new capability to enhance Vehicle-to-Anything (V2X) communications.
+LAS VEGAS - AT&T, Delphi and Ford are developing a new capability to enhance Vehicle-to-Anything (V2X) communications.
 The platform is designed to help vehicles "talk" with each other and smart cities infrastructure to improve safety and vehicle security, reduce traffic congestion, save money and protect the environment.

 These companies are laying the foundation for the next generation of urban planning and safer driving.
 In the future, autonomous vehicles will interact with connected traffic lights, roadside monitors, signage, and almost anything surrounding them.